suirad/zig-error-abi/README.md

 # Zig Error-ABI
 An Error-ABI library for the Zig language.
 See example folder for an example of use.

-This library allows error values to be probagated across the ABI boundary, allowing zig error unions to be returned from static and dynamic libraries.
+This library allows error values to be propagated across the ABI boundary, allowing zig error unions to be returned from static and dynamic libraries.